bhashithe/notes/README.md

 ```
 ## pytorch module

+> If sizes of matrices are different from calculations, you can print the shape of the output in the forward class and then use that size instead

 ### Dataset class

 ``` python
 __len__() # implement to return the length of the whole dataset __getitem__() # to get the ith item from the dataset, can return a dictionary also applied transformations
 ```
+### Conv2d

+If the padding parameter is not used, applying convolution will change the dimensions of the image used

 # Vim